RayNG123/AutoTrade/README.md

 \`\`\`bash
 python execution.py --start_date=2022-01-01 --days=350 --stock=AAPL
 \`\`\`

+## GitHub Actions Workflow

+### Automated Trading Schedule

+This project uses GitHub Actions to automate the trading script.
+The workflow is scheduled to run at 3:30 PM ET (8:30 PM UTC) from Monday to Friday.

+### Workflow Configuration

+The `.github/workflows` directory contains the YAML configuration file for the workflow.

 **Important:** The Alpaca API ID and secret key are currently hardcoded in the `execution.py` script.
 For security reasons, it's advisable to use environment variables to store these credentials.